joebrew/data_collection/README.md

 5. When finished, make sure to name and save your spreadsheet appropriately (see below) and email to Andrew (alampert@ufl.edu).

 #### Naming conventions
-Use the following naming convention for all forms: “[schoolname]_[internlastname].csv”.
-For example “littlewood_brew.csv”.
+Use the following naming convention for all forms: ?[schoolname]_[internlastname].csv?.
+For example ?littlewood_brew.csv?.

+If you are dealing with an ambiguous name (ie, there are multiple schools of the same name), clarify.
+Ie: "alachua_es_brew.csv".

 #### File format
 Keep file as a ".csv" file.
 Do not save as a ".xls" or any other kind of format.